sjbylo/ocp-topics/test-secrets/README.md

 echo password2 > secrets/pw2
 ```

-Something to be aware of with secrets is that if the user gets access
+*Note: Something to be aware of with secrets is that if the user gets access
 to the pod (e.g., by using the oc rsh command), the user will be
 able to see the contents of the secrets either in the environment
 variables or in the volume mounts.
 While the secrets mechanism